awsmug/wp-devops/Readme.md

 - conf/php/php.ini
 - conf/php/www.conf

-Please be careful on editing this files, because it causes basic configuration issues for the installation.
+Please be careful on editing this files, this can cause issues to your setup.

 ### Docker environment